rackerlabs/docs-cloud-servers/rst/devguide/api-operations/methods/post-create-volume-os-volumes.rst

     POST /os-volumes

-Create volume.

-Create a new volume.
+This operation creates a new volume.

 This table shows the possible response codes for this operation: